Skip to main content

 Almost half (48%) of customers on the Scheme who have tried to access insurance privately have been priced out - quoted premiums they could not afford.
 That’s why everyone on the Scheme receives the same comprehensive insurance cover as part of their lease.
 The total cost of this cover is shared across all customers as part of their overall lease cost.

-Across the wider market, insurance costs have been rising for several years, and we’ve seen those same pressures on the Scheme.
+Across the wider market, insurance costs have been rising for several years due to inflation, and we’ve seen those same pressures on the Scheme.
 These rising costs are driven in part by inflation as parts and labour costs have increased significantly.
-Changes in our customer base have also contributed to this - with more younger drivers and more new Scheme customers that are 70% and 45% respectively more likely to make a claim than other Scheme customers.

-Drive Smart uses well established technology, widely used across the motor insurance market, via a smartphone app paired with a small device fitted to a Scheme vehicle’s windscreen.
+Drive Smart used well established technology, widely used across the motor insurance market, via a smartphone app paired with a small device fitted to a Scheme vehicle’s windscreen.
 This is known as telematics technology.

 • Speed relative to road limits